nih-fmrif/HCP_CCA_Analysis-1/README.md

 Steps:
 1. NET.txt and vars.txt were generated using the Jupyter Notebook scripts _generate_NET_analysis3.ipynb_ and _generate_vars_analysis3.ipynb_
-2. The MATLAB script hcp_cca_analysis3.m was run (NOTE: the same issue with subjects being dropped is encountered, so the script removes these subjects from our vars and NET matrices)
+2. The MATLAB script hcp_cca_analysis3.m was run

+**NOTE: the same issue with subjects being dropped is encountered (as in Analysis 2), so the _hcp_cca_analysis3.m_ script removes these subjects from our vars and NET matrices**

 **The results are as follows:**
   - Ncca (number of FWE-significant CCA components): 12